Whiteknight/whiteknight.github.com/drafts/threading_vision.md

 Today, I want to start changing that situation.
 Today I'm going to start laying out a vision that I have in my head for how concurrency could work in Parrot.
-I'm putting some of these ideas out there not because I want this to be accepted as *the* only idea, or be the first idea and gain "mindshare" or anything like that.
+I'm putting some of these ideas out there not because I want this to be accepted as *the* idea, or be the first idea and gain "mindshare" or anything like that.
 I want to start the dialog, seed it with some of the diffuse ideas we've been kicking around, and see if we can start coming together around certain bits of it.
 Today I'm going to be giving a high-level